asviswesh/asviswesh/README.md

 I'm deeply passionate about pushing the boundaries of AI, Machine Learning, and mathematical innovation through the development of innovative algorithms, data processing techniques, and cutting-edge software solutions to solve complex real-world challenges.

-I'm actively exploring opportunities for research and industry internships and welcome connections with researchers, professors, and organizations in this field.
+I'm actively exploring opportunities for research internships and welcome connections with researchers, professors, and organizations in this field.
 Feel free to reach out to me!

 [[LinkedIn]](https://www.linkedin.com/in/annikaviswesh/) [Email = aviswesh at caltech]